sinopiasaur/sinopiasaur.github.io/_posts/2024-01-13-dragons-of-etchinstone-briefly.md

 ## Very Briefly

-[Dragons of Etchinstone](https://www.thegamecrafter.com/games/dragons-of-etchinstone) is a solo 18-card game playable entirely in-hand whose mechanics and theme will be quite familiar to fans of the classic board game [Mage Knight](https://boardgamegeek.com/boardgame/96848/mage-knight-board-game).
+[Dragons of Etchinstone](https://www.thegamecrafter.com/games/dragons-of-etchinstone) (Joe Klipfel) is a solo 18-card game playable entirely in-hand whose mechanics and theme will be quite familiar to fans of the classic board game [Mage Knight](https://boardgamegeek.com/boardgame/96848/mage-knight-board-game).

 If you love Mage Knight but can't often find the tablespace or the time for it, a game like Dragons of Etchinstone is a most satisfactory, travel-sized itch-scratcher.